asselapathirana/mvmon/README_deploy.txt

 <develop>
 commit

-But when running or editing loginornot.py go to either
+But when editing loginornot.py go to either

 privatmain or publicmain